ExertisMicro-P/Bang-Nokia/README.md

 * Scope `_reset.scss` styles within a microsite specific container class.
 * Use semantic `<hX>` tags where appropriate.
 * Standardise the naming format of images for better maintainability
+* Separate jquery.bxslider CSS from our custom slider theme and upgrade CSS to 4.1.2.
+* Better workflow for `src/js`.
+Ideally we want to concatenate 3rd party plugins and our custom scripts on `grunt build` or `grunt watch`.
+3rd party plugins can be minified, our custom scripts should be left un-minified so Exertis can debug deployment issues.

 ## Getting started